Harazaki/PHP-BOOTSTRAP/CORE_/README.md

 ```

   - Let all the private files to be here, like Classes, libary, function.
-  - And do not put the static in this directory environments
+  - And do not put the static in this directory environment